Special thank you to Amore di Mona for sponsoring this post.

 - 1 orange, zest

-- 2tbsp ground flaxseed + 6tbsp water
+- 2 tablespoons ground flaxseed + 6 tablespoons water

-- 80ml orange juice (1/3 cup) +more as needed
+- 1/3 cup orange juice (80 ml) + more as needed

-- 2tsp apple cider vinegar
+- 2 teaspoons apple cider vinegar

-- 1tsp vanilla
+- 1 teaspoon vanilla

 Chocolate ganache: make the night before

-- 200g dark vegan chocolate (7oz)
+- 7-ounce dark vegan chocolate (200 grams)

-- 1tbsp maple syrup (optional)
+- 1 tablespoon maple syrup (optional)

 Instructions

-- Preheat the oven to 180°C (350F)
+- Preheat the oven to 350 °F (180 °C)

 - Grease and line the base and dust the sides of two 6" round cake baking tins.

 - In a large bowl whisk together brown rice flour, buckwheat flour, ground sunflower seeds, tapioca flour, cacao powder, baking powder, bicarbonate of soda, cinnamon, ginger, cardamom, cloves, salt and sugar.
-Add zest of 1 orange and set aside.
+Add the zest of 1 orange and set aside.

 - In a small bowl whisk together flax eggs, beet puree, olive oil, orange juice, apple cider vinegar and vanilla.